The 2 houses at Kyme Road, Heckington social hosing scheme achieves Passivhaus certification.

 - HEATING & HOT WATER – Gas fired combination boiler boiler serving 2 radiators on the ground floor and a single towel rail on the first floor

 There were several challenges during the design and construction stage that were faced by the project team.

 Lindum ensured their Project Manager was trained and qualified as a Certified Passivhaus Tradesperson to fully understand the building quality issues that will be faed and proved a crucial factor in overcoming and issues that were encountered.

 Further details of these challenges will be published in the near future.

 Want to get in touch to discuss more?

-Low Carbon Box offer our integrated Passivhaus Consultant service and would be happy to discuss your porject.
+Low Carbon Box offer our integrated Passivhaus Consultant service and would be happy to discuss your project.

-Please feel free to call, email or complete the contact form below.
+Please feel free to call, email or complete the contact me.
 We would be happy to hear from you.